Last update: December 2023

 In the case of imminent or completed seizure, retention, requisition, levy of execution or confiscation of the vehicle or bankruptcy proceedings, the Customer is obliged to inform the responsible debt enforcement or bankruptcy office or the criminal investigation authority as well as other competent authorities in Switzerland or abroad of Carvolution's ownership of the vehicle without delay.
 The Customer shall ensure that all Authorised Users also comply with these obligations.
 The Customer shall bear the costs incurred by Carvolution in asserting its ownership of the vehicle.

-If the Customer fails to give this information and as a result incurs additional costs and expenses for Carvolution, Carvolution is entitled to bill the Customer for these costs.
-Furthermore, the insurance coverage may be voided.
+If the Customer fails to give this information and as a result incurs additional costs and expenses for Carvolution, Carvolution shall be entitled to bill the Customer for these costs.
+Furthermore, the insurance cover may be voided.

 The Customer shall pay fines, monetary penalties and all other costs (in particular legal fees, court costs or costs of proceedings, as well as third-party claims) in connection with violations of the law, misdemeanours or crimes as well as the corresponding proceedings, and shall indemnify Carvolution entirely against them.